About Christie’s Heritage & Taxation Advisory Service

-In 1970, Christie's was the first auction house to recognise the importance of offering tax related advice to clients and their professional advisers on the increasingly complex tax and reporting regulations affecting assets and heritage property.
+In 1970, Christie's was the first auction house to recognise the importance of offering tax related advice to clients and their professional advisers, to provide assistance and guidance through the increasingly complex tax and reporting regulations which affect heritage assets.

-For nearly 50 years, the department has built up extensive and unrivalled experience, helping numerous Christie's clients with transactions that have resulted in over 10,000 chattels of pre-eminent national interest or associated with buildings of outstanding historical or public interest, being acquired by public museums, galleries or institutions, through a private treaty sale or in lieu of inheritance tax or other death duties.
+For over 50 years, the department has built up extensive and unrivalled experience, helping numerous Christie's clients with transactions that have resulted in over 10,000 chattels of pre-eminent national interest or associated with buildings of outstanding historical or public interest, being acquired by public museums, galleries or institutions, through the Acceptance in Lieu scheme or via private treaty sales.

-The department also has considerable experience in advising on the deferral and mitigation of capital tax charges arising on death or otherwise on important chattels of pre-eminent quality and also on land and buildings of particular architectural, historic, scientific, scenic or amenity interest.
-The legislation in this area is both complex and shifting.
-Nevertheless, it remains possible to obtain valuable benefit through appropriate management and disposal of chattels and land.
+The department also has considerable experience in advising on the deferral and mitigation of tax charges arising on death or otherwise on important chattels of pre-eminent quality and also on land and buildings of particular architectural, historic, scientific, scenic interest.

 For more information, please contact the Heritage and Taxation department.

-Accepted in lieu of inheritance tax; permanently allocated to the British Museum
+Accepted in lieu of tax; Archive permanently allocated to Cambridge University Library, office permanently allocated to the Science Museum

-Accepted in lieu of inheritance tax; permanently allocated to the National Trust for display at Mount Stewart in Northern Ireland
+Accepted in lieu of tax, permanently allocated to the Scottish National Gallery of Modern Art

 Tax settled £490,000